plancksecurity/foundation-planckJSONServerWrapper/README.md

 JSON wrapper has to be changed.

-#### Supported return types
-The current implementation only supports functions with a non-void return type.
-(It would be possible to extend the `FunctionMap` implementation to support also void-returning functions if desired, but it would require more template specializations in `function_map.hh` etc.  that's why it is not implemented, yet.)
-So void-returning functions must currently be wrapped in a helper function that calls the void function and just returns a dummy value.

 #### Parameter (value) restrictions
 Some API functions have restrictions on their parameter values.
 The JSON Adapter does not know these restrictions (because it does not know the